amrkhaledccd/url-shortener/README.md

 ## More about the KeyGenerationSchedule

-First, I want to mention that if I had more time, I would extract this part in a separate service for a better scalability and separation of concerns.

 Currently, the KeyGenerationScheduler runs every 100ms and generate a key, make sure it is unique and store it in the DB.
 The keys are marked as not used, and if there are 500 not used keys, the scheduler will not generate any more keys, until the number is below 500 (of course this number can be adjusted depends on the load).